|File Name||File Type||File Size|

 Provided your lecturer or other authorised faculty personnel grants prior approval for such overseas Workplace Learning, it will be covered under the University's General & Products Liability and Professional Indemnity /Medical Malpractice/Veterinary Malpractice insurances.
 These apply anywhere in the world although coverage in USA/Canada is restricted and protection is subject to certain terms, exclusions, conditions and limitations.
 Please contact the Insurance Officer for more information on a particular location.
 The Student Personal Accident insurance provided by the University is a generic safety net policy only.
 It is strongly recommended that all students intending to travel overseas seek professional advice to ensure that they have appropriate travel / medical cover in place prior to departure.

-The University provides students with a generic safety net cover under policy number 0035104 with Accident & Health International Underwriting Pty Ltd. The major benefits include capped capital payments for specific insured events and cover for Non Medicare Medical Expenses (currently capped at $10,000).
+The University provides students with a generic safety net cover under policy number 01PO533297 with Chubb Insurance Australia Limited.
+The major benefits include capped capital payments (maximum $55,000) for specific insured events and cover for Non Medicare Medical Expenses (currently capped at $10,000 with an excess of $50 for each claim).
+Any benefit payable under Non Medicare Medical Expenses is less any recovery made from any private health insurance fund with respect to the expense.
+No benefit is payable in respect of medical expenses that attract a Medicare Rebate (this includes amounts referred to as the Medicare 'gap').
 If you wish to clarify the benefits and sums insured and/or view the policy, please contact the Insurance Officer.

-It is strongly recommended that all students seek professional advice to ensure that they have appropriate cover in place cognisant of their personal circumstances.
+It is strongly recommended that all students seek professional advice to ensure that they have appropriate cover in place taking in to account their personal circumstances and requirements.

 As students are not employees of the University, they are not covered by the University's Worker's Compensation insurance and Health Insurance legislation precludes our Students Personal Accident insurers from providing cover for Medicare medical, hospital and dental expenses or PBS [Pharmaceutical Benefits Scheme] pharmaceutical costs incurred by students.
 Thus, if you are injured whilst attending classes on campus or undertaking workplace learning or in circumstances that permit a claim under the Students Personal Accident insurance, the University's insurers are unable to pay Medicare medical and hospital expenses on your behalf.
 Such expenses will, therefore, need to be met under your own Medicare and/or private health insurance.